Big Creek Nos. 2A, 8, and Eastwood Hydroelectric Project

 FERC License Expiration Date: February 28, 2009

-Water Quality Certification Status: Draft Issued – August 13, 2018
+Water Quality Certification Status: Final Issued - May 31, 2019

 Water Bodies: South Fork San Joaquin River, Mono Creek, Bear Creek, Hooper Creek, North Slide Creek, South Slide Creek, Tombstone Creek, Crater Creek, Camp 62 Creek, Bolsillo Creek, Chinquapin Creek, East Fork Camp 61 Creek, Big Creek Stevenson Creek, North Fork Stevenson Creek, and Balsam Creek.